kristiandiana/test/README.md

 ### Team Communication
-*You should be meeting with your team mates weekly.
-For this section, document a meeting frequency for reviews and retrospectives.
-Times will be chosen after onboarding.*

 - **Communication Platform:** Discord
 - **Meeting Schedule:**
-  - Sprint Review: [Time and Frequency]
+  - Sprint Review: [Time and Weekly]
-  - Sprint Retrospective: [Time and Frequency]
+  - Sprint Retrospective: [Time and TBD]
-  - Other Meetings: [Specify]
+  - Other Meetings: [Potential for in-person coding sessions depending on team availability]

 ### Roles and Responsibilities
 *This section defines the responsibility of each role, you may edit to fit your project's needs.*